9 min read

 When AI is this capable, especially with the Claude Opus 4.6 and GPT 5.3 Codex models, will the engineering managers still be relevant?

-Jevons Paradox of economics states that as a resource becomes more efficient to use, its consumption often increases.
-One key example is how consumption of coal soared after the Watt steam engine greatly improved the efficiency of the coal-fired steam engine.
+Jevons Paradox of economics states that when a resource becomes more efficient to use, its consumption often increases.
+One example is the rise in consumption of coal after the Watt steam engine greatly improved the efficiency of the coal-fired steam engine.
 We are seeing a similar story here.

 The reduced cost and effort of software development because of AI, are leading to an increased demand for software, rather than a reduction in overall development activity